BinaryMoon/wp-toolbelt/readme.txt

 = 2.6.2 - 27th July 2020 =
 * Address CSP issues.
 * Minor bug fixes.
+* Simplify social menu icon css.
+* Update Infinite Scroll so that it has it's own theme support feature 'toolbelt-infinite-scroll'.
+Can still use 'infinite-scroll' as used in Jetpack.

 = 2.6.1 - 27th July 2020 =
 * Disable CSP - it's not ready for prime time yet.